snehamariamthomas/snehamariamthomas/README.md

 ### Current Projects 👩‍💻

-- Applying NLP techniques to analyze gender dynamics in Indian Parliamentary questions, using word embeddings for identification and topic modeling for discourse analysis
+- Applying NLP techniques to analyze gender dynamics in Indian Parliamentary questions(1999-2024), using word embeddings for identification and topic modeling for discourse analysis

 ### Languages and Tools 💻